 - Web 2.0 – The next generation of the Internet, Web 2.0, ushered in the modern era of social connectivity.
 The Internet evolved from static pages to dynamic pages.
 People began interacting directly, rather than individually connecting with large organized companies.
 Web 2.0 fostered an online environment of person to person connections.

 In the first version (Web 1.0) companies connected directly to people through static web pages.
 During the second phase, we have companies facilitating connections between people through dynamic web pages.
 Currently, we’re approaching Web 3.0.
-This third phase of the Internet is sometimes referred to as the “Semantic Web.”
+We sometimes refer this third phase of the Internet as the “Semantic Web.”
 What is changing now is the framework.
-Individuals are sharing and borrowing design, making much of the web’s content largely interchangeable.
+Individuals are sharing and borrowing design, making much of the web’s content interchangeable.

 Okay, let’s get away from this super technical stuff before I get in over my head.
-The point here is that the newest evolution of the web is built on the idea that you can piece together the tools you need online from existing frameworks.
+The newest evolution of the web is built on the idea that you can piece together the tools you need online from existing frameworks.

 With this creator-friendly environment comes a change in how people buy online.
 Yes, Amazon is still massive and useful for buying tons of things.
 When you need a lamp or a computer monitor or a bag of dog food, Amazon is there.
 But what about when you need something unique?
 Personalized gifts.
 Indie music.
 Books.